beartype/beartype/doc/src/api_decor.rst

       # O(n) type-checking.
       slowmobeartype = beartype(conf=BeartypeConf(strategy=BeartypeStrategy.On))

-      # Type-check *ALL* items of the passed list.
-Do this *ONLY* when you
+      # Type-check all items of the passed list.
+Do this only when you pretend
-      # pretend to know that this list will *ALWAYS* be ignorably small.
-Gulp!
+      # to know in your guts that this list will *ALWAYS* be ignorably small.
       @bslowmobeartype
       def type_check_like_maple_syrup(liquid_gold: list[int]) -> str:
           return 'The slowest noop yet envisioned?
 You're not wrong.'